 What Is Klonopin Detox?

 Klonopin detox is the first step towards recovery from Klonopin addiction.
-Klonopin, or Clonazepam, is a prescription anticonvulsant Benzodiazepine that is used to treat symptoms of anxiety, seizure disorders, and panic attacks.
+Klonopin, or Clonazepam, is a prescription anticonvulsant Benzodiazepine that is used to treat symptoms of anxiety, seizure disorders, insomnia, and panic attacks.
 The medication produces a mild tranquilizing effect and works by calming the brain and nerves.
-Klonopin regulates the brain’s production of gamma-aminobutyric acid (GABA), a neurotransmitter that can induce anxiety and tremors when chemically imbalanced.
-Klonopin is extremely fast-acting and is recommended to only be prescribed for short periods of time.
+Klonopin influences gamma-aminobutyric acid (GABA), a neurotransmitter in the brain.
+This slows down the Central Nervous System (CNS), which in turn decreases nervousness and agitation and elicits a sense of calm and relaxation.
+Klonopin is recommended to only be prescribed for short periods of time.
 When Klonopin is taken for an extended duration, the body adjusts to the increased amount of GABA that Klonopin provides and causes the development of a tolerance.
 This tolerance to the substance results in the user taking more of the drug and more often to achieve the same results.
 When taken illicitly for recreational purposes or at higher doses than prescribed, Klonopin produces a relaxing, euphoric high.

 The first step in treating a Klonopin addiction is detox, or detoxification.
 Detox is used to safely rid the body of the Benzodiazepine drug so that a user may proceed to the next stage of addiction treatment.
 Klonopin detox should never be done alone or without the presence of a medical professional because the effects of withdrawal can be dangerous.
 In addition to experiencing withdrawal symptoms, the medical symptoms that Klonopin was originally prescribed to treat often reoccur and become worse during detox.